Gimbalgal/Recipe-Website/README.md

 - The chicken meals in varieties.

-- This project has various chicken delicacies with it ingredient, out stands out for me is chicken coucous(I would have any thought of that meal).
+- This project has various chicken delicacies with it ingredient, what is outstands out for me is chicken coucous(I would have any thought of that meal).

 ## Technologies Used